kareez/my-karaf-exp/README.md

 My Karaf Experience
 ============

-This project contains few sample osgi bundles which are implemented mainly to experience osgi in Apache Karaf.
+### This project contains few sample osgi bundles which are implemented mainly to experience OSGi in Apache Karaf.

-Here is the list of bundles:
+## List of examples:
+* Activator
-- Activator: A sample bundle activator which is used by other bundles in the project.
+** A bundle activator which is used by other example bundles.
-- Command:   A sample osgi command extension.
-- Provider:  A sample service which is published by blueprint.
+* Command
+** Few example of karaf command extensions.
+* Provider
+** An OSGi service provider.
+* Consumer
-- Consumer:  A sample consumer bundle which is using the service that is provided by "Provider" bundle.
+** A bundle which is using the service from "Provider" bundle.
+* Factory
+** A managed service factory
+* Rest
-- Rest:      A sample rest service which is using Apache CXF and publishied by blueprint.
+** A REST service using Apache CXF, JPA and Hibernate.
+* Feature
-- Feature:   A sample Apache Karfa feature repository which contains all above bundle.
+** A karaf feature repository which contains all above bundles and other required dependencies.
+* Integration
+** Example of in container tests using Pax Exam.
+* Distribution
+** Custom distribution of karaf container with above bundles.